 About the Pre-Pro Data Base

-Protoball's "Pre-Pro" data base serves as a reservoir for information on games, clubs, and other information on the evolution of base ball, most of it prior to the first professional league formed in 1871.
-This data base originated in a suggestion from Craig B. Waff that he systematically scour archived sources to compile a Games Tabulation for modern base ball prior to the Civil War.
-Craig ultimately listed nearly 1700 early games, drawn from more than 3300 published accounts, in version 1.0 of the "Games Tab."
+Protoball's "Pre-Pro" data base serves as a reservoir for information on games, clubs, and other information on the evolution of base ball, almost all of it occurring prior to the first professional league formed in 1871.
+This data base originated in a suggestion from Craig B. Waff that he systematically scour archived sources to compile a 'Games Tabulation' for modern base ball prior to the Civil War.
+Craig ultimately listed nearly 1700 early games, drawn from more than 3300 published accounts, in version 1.0 of his "Games Tab."
 The portal for this initial version, uploaded in 2008, is at http://protoball.org/The_Craig_B._Waff_Games_Tabulation.

 Sadly, we lost Craig to a heart attack in 2012.
 His family estimates that he had by then collected 800 additional games.

-A primary mover in creating the Pre-Pro data base has been Bruce Allardice, who has single-handedly contributed over 2500 new entries to the data base.
+A primary mover in creating the Pre-Pro data base has been Bruce Allardice, who has single-handedly contributed over 11,000 new entries to the data base.
 Richard Hershberger is another major contributor; he has tabulated about 750 early clubs and shared them with Protoball.

 -- Larry McCray